Can Seasonal Allergies Spike Blood Sugar?

 • Increases the availability of blood glucose to the brain.

-• Increases feelings of fear, arousal, our heart rate, and respiratory rate.
+• Increases feelings of fear, arousal, heart rate, and respiratory rate.

 • Decreases the amount of blood sugar that muscles absorb and causes muscles to break down protein instead.

-• Causes the pancreas to decrease secretion of insulin and increase secretion of glucagon.
+• Causes the pancreas to decrease insulin secretion and increase glucagon secretion.

 Chronically High Cortisol Can Lead to High Blood Sugar